To: MIPA Student Media Advisers

 - All entries must be submitted by the deadline to be eligible for awards.
 Entries submitted by mail must be postmarked by the deadline.
 Entries submitted electronically must be uploaded using MIPA’s contest submission system by 11:59 p.m. on the deadline day.
 Payment is due by the same deadline.

-- Entries for the Individual Category Contest should be uploaded to the ACES contest submission system via the adviser’s account.
-PLEASE DO NOT ALLOW YOUR STUDENTS TO CREATE THEIR OWN ACCOUNTS TO UPLOAD INDIVIDUAL CATEGORY CONTEST ENTRIES!
-It’s OK with us if you allow them to use your account.
+- PLEASE DO NOT ALLOW YOUR STUDENTS TO CREATE THEIR OWN ACCOUNTS TO UPLOAD INDIVIDUAL CATEGORY CONTEST ENTRIES!
+You should have only one account for your media program.
+It’s OK with us if you allow students to use your account.